sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 ## 5.4 Translib
 Translib will authorize the user and when the authorization fails will return appropriate error string to the REST/gNMI server.

-Question/ALL: What happens if a user authenticates but is not part of one of the pre-defined groups?
-Perhaps they should not be allowed to do anything at all?
+If a user authenticates but is not part of one of the pre-defined groups, they will not be allowed to do anything at all on the system.
-Answer : Yes.
-It should not be allowed to do anything at all.
-Using this, we will be following an implicit deny-all approach in which a user is not given access to anything unless explicitly allowed.

 # 6 Serviceability and Debug
 All operations performed by NBIs (CLI commands, REST/gNMI operations) should be logged/audited with usernames attached to the given operation(s) performed.